ThomasApplewhite/LexGame/Documentation/Game/GameDaemon.md

 required_gsb_index: The index of the GameStoryBeat in the _gsb_list_resource_ that the GameDaemon is expecting.
 The index is stored, rather than the actual GSB, so that we don't need to specifically parse the GameStoryBeatList.
 It's just not necessary.

 recieved_gsb_dict: Keys a GameStoryBeat to the number of times its been recieved by the GameDaemon.
 Stores how many times a GameStoryBeat has occurred.
+Starts with a value of -1 for 'EOF' and 'NONE' to prevent bad reads from the dict whenever an invalid GSB is indexed.

 gsb_advanced_signal_name: Holds the name of the signal that should be emitted whenever the required GameStoryBeat changes.

 ### Child Nodes
 PhoneControl: the PhoneControl that the GameDaemon is using to produce GameStoryBeats.

-## signal GameStoryBeatAdvanced(story_beat, frequency)
+## signal GameStoryBeatAdvanced(old_story_beat, old_frequency, new_story_beat, new_frequency)
-_story_beat_ is a GameStoryBeat, and _frequency_ is an int.
+The story beat arguments are GameStoryBeat, and frequencies are ints.

-Emitted whenever the required GameStoryBeat is updated, sending along the **new** GSB and its current frequency, **NOT** whatever the GSB just was.
+Emitted whenever the required GameStoryBeat is updated, sending along the former required GSB, its freqeuncy, the new required GSB, and its frequency.

 ## func _ready():
 Checks to make sure that _gsb_list_resource_ is, in fact, a GameStoryBeatList, then sets _messanger_appslate_ to whatever the result of **get_messanger_appslate()** is.
 Finally, connects the **GameStoryBeatAdvanced** signal to the _messanger_appslate_ using _messanger_applsate.gsb_advanced_reciever_name_ as the reciever.